jasper-zanjani/notes/development.md

 Image immutability principle (IIP)      | containers should not change between different environments, rather any change in the containerized application should result in building a new container image which is reused across all environments.
 Keep it simple, stupid (KISS)           |
 Life-cycle conformance principle (LCP)  | containers should provide APIs that the managing platform can read and send signals to
-Process disposability principle (PDP)   | containers need to be ad ephemeral as possible and ready to be replaced by another container instance at any given moment.
+Process disposability principle (PDP)   | containers need to be as ephemeral as possible and ready to be replaced by another container instance at any given moment.
 This means that containerized applications must keep their __state__ externalized or distributed and redundant.
 Runtime confinement principle (RCP)     | containers should not exceed the declared resource requirements, lest it become vulnerable to termination or migration when resource starvation occurs
 Self-containment principle (S-CP)       | containers should contain everything it needs at build time Separation of concerns (SoC)            |